Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 4) `click_released` (n_pressed = 2)
 5) `click_stopped`

-This allows us to easily handle double-clicks without any external function keeping track of them.
+Thanks to the `n_pressed` argument, we can easily handle double-clicks without any external function keeping track of them.
 The delay after which a click sequence stops is system-dependent and usually decided by the users operating system, not mousetrap.

 ### Differentiating Mouse Buttons

-`ClickEventController` is one of a few event controllers that are also a subytpe of from [`SingleClickGesture`](@ref).
+`ClickEventController` is one of a few event controllers that are also a subytpe of [`SingleClickGesture`](@ref).
 This interface provides functionality that lets us distinguish between different mouse buttons.
 Mousetrap supports up to 9 different mouse buttons, identified by the enum [`ButtonID`](@ref):

 + ButtonID::BUTTON_01 is usually the left mouse button (or a touchpad tap)
 + ButtonID::BUTTON_02 is usually the right mouse button